cirosantilli/softcover_vagrant/README.md

     bundle install
     bundle exec rake spec

+## Version

+This repository is tagged with the same version of Softcover it supports.

 ## Develop this VM

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more info on how to contribute to this project.